top of page

 4. More Claims Are Happening

 Tip for you: Reviewing your policy can ensure you’re not overpaying while still maintaining strong protection.
+You can review your policy or get a quote from an insurance agency at any time - not just when you're up for renewal.

-6. Changes to Your Policy
+5. Changes to Your Policy

 Sometimes, rate changes happen because your policy itself changed, such as: